 I am author of best-selling book The Lightless Sky, an award winning campaigner and co-founder of My Bright Kite.
 I was forced to leave Afghanistan as a 12 year old boy and arrived in the UK in 2007, after a harrowing year-long journey.
 The Lightless Sky details the struggle, danger and resilience of that journey.
 I now have a Politics degree from The University of Manchester and a MPA at Coventry University.
 I've become a well-respected public speaker and a tireless political campaigner for refugee rights, social justice and education.
-He regularly gives talks at schools, universities and conferences to encourage compassion and understanding for refugees.
+I regularly give talks at schools, universities and conferences to encourage compassion and understanding for refugees.
 It is critical that charities appoint people with lived experience as refugees and asylum seekers into positions of influence.
 I will be giving Refugee Support Europe a strong campaigning voice and guiding how they support refugees around the world.

 With a 25 year history in executive search I have built and run globally recognised talent management organisations.
 My entire career has been people focussed negotiating at the highest level and building lasting relationships with leaders of the world’s leading tech companies including Apple.
 Although driven to run profitable businesses I am a people person and one who understands how to build cultures in businesses and careers alike.
 My reasons for becoming a trustee are again people focussed.
 Watching news on the human flow from warring countries into refugee camps disturbed me utterly and in November 2017 I had the opportunity to do something.
 Refugee Support's ethos of providing aid with dignity was compelling and after an efficient and slick process I found myself in one of the camps in Greece where they operate, Filippiada.
 I went with my daughter to work in the camp and experienced the respect, passion and commitment that are the core values of Refugee Support.
 I returned to Katsikas in November 2018 where again I could see the real difference that Refugee Support makes to these brave but traumatised residents who truly appreciate their work whether it be in the form of a warm welcome, a weekly food shop including beautiful fruit and vegetables locally produced or in the provision of much needed clothes.
 I am entrepreneurial and creative and I hope to use these skills in my role as a trustee to fundraise within the corporate market and also to raise awareness.